Swift Student Challenge 2025 Terms and Conditions

 Void where prohibited by law.
 Eligibility is subject to verification by Apple, and you agree to cooperate with Apple to provide information about your educational and membership status, as applicable.
 Employees, interns, affiliates, subsidiaries, and advertising and promotional agencies of Apple Inc. are ineligible for the Challenge, as well as immediate family members and/or those living in the same household of such parties.

-Legal guardians of developers under 13 years of age in the United States or the equivalent minimum age in the relevant jurisdiction (for example, under 16 years of age in the European Union) may request permission for their child to apply by sending an email to swiftstudentchallenge@apple.com.
-Permission may be granted at Apple's discretion.
+Legal guardians of developers who do not meet the minimum age requirements may request permission for their child to apply by sending an email to swiftstudentchallenge@apple.com.
+Permission may be granted at Apple’s sole discretion.

 Submission Requirements